 The Carnegie Research Workshops scheme aims to advance new research ideas addressing issues at the forefront of current scientific, technological, environmental, intellectual, cultural or societal developments.

-As envisaged by the trust, the Carnegie Research Workshops are intended to encourage the exchange of skills and expertise between participants.
+As envisaged by the Trust, the Carnegie Research Workshops are intended to encourage the exchange of skills and expertise between participants.
+Workshop proposals should address major emerging issues, challenges or disruptions that will require new research directions arising from collaborations between Scottish, UK and international experts active in different disciplines.
 Proposed workshops should focus on the development of new research directions in an area of key relevance both to Scotland and globally with the aim of strengthening the international leadership position of the Scottish academic community.

 The Trust expects to fund up to five different series of workshops during academic year (2019-20).